Lenddo/ruby-lenddo/README.md

 Note: To get your `@access_key` and `@secret_key` go to https://partners.lenddo.com/api_key.

+## Service Client

+The `ServiceClient` allows client to send extra information or retrieve the scoring, verification, and decision results from Lenddo.

+### Get a Score

+To retrieve the score you'll need the application ID and the partner script ID that you used to create the application.

+    Lenddo::ServiceClient.application_score(@application_id, @partnerscript_id)

+### Get a Verification

+To retrieve the verification you'll need the application ID and the partner script ID that you used to create the application.

+    Lenddo::ServiceClient.application_verification(@application_id, @partnerscript_id)

+### Get an Application Decision

+To retrieve the decision you'll need the application ID and the partner script ID that you used to create the application.

+    Lenddo::ServiceClient.application_decision(@application_id, @partnerscript_id)

+### Send Extra Application Data

+If you're sending extra information with your application you can use this method to submit it.
+Extra Application Data may be used to enhance the model performance based on data you may already have about a user.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.